 - Gladys E. Conant Memorial Farm Credit of Maine Scholarship ($1,000) — Students currently enrolled at University of Maine in the College of Natural Sciences Forestry and Agriculture (NSFA).
 Maine 4-Her planning to continue their post-secondary education at a Maine institution whose objective is to major in a field related to commercial farming, fishing, or forest products or in another field with the intent to work in businesses related to these industries.

-- Doris Roberts, H. Lawrence, and George Lawrence Humphrey 4-H Scholarship
+- Doris Roberts, H. Lawrence, and George Lawrence Humphrey 4-H Scholarship (awarded every other year)

 - Oxton Trust (Knox and Lincoln Counties)

 - Others that may become available